Health and Innovation

 Major local public sector organisations including: Leeds City Council (2nd largest local authority in England by population), NHS Leeds CCG, NHS Leeds Teaching Hospitals Trust, Leeds Community Healthcare NHS Trust and Leeds and York Partnership Foundation Trust

 A strong private sector – the largest cluster of MedTech businesses in the UK with specialisms in digital health, patient systems, medical devices and health informatics.
+22% of the UK’s digital health jobs are based in Leeds.

 Leading Universities – producing world-changing research and innovation including the Centre for Responsive HealthTech Innovation at the University of Leeds.